lep13/AutoBuildGo/readme.md

 - Configured AWS CLI
 - Two secrets stored in AWS Secrets Manager:
   - `github_token`: Your GitHub access token.
-  - `gotask1`: Specific secret required for task operations.
+  - `gotask1`: Your AWS Access keys.

 ## Components Used
 - **GitHub Repositories**: Automates the creation and setup of new repositories with standard Golang templates.